Blune/TalkingFish/README.md

 The fish uses two motors to move.
 One is opening and closing the mouth.
 The other one is moving the head and the tail.
 There is also a piezo element connected to the blue wires which we guess will return a buzzing sound if the battery gets on a critical level.
-The yellow cables are connected to a photoresistor which will detect a change of the lightning.
+The yellow cables are connected to a photoresistor which will detect a change of the brightness.
 The white cables are connected to the button on the front which will usually trigger the movement of the fish.
 Also on the removed back there is a switch for enabling the photoresistor and a speaker.
 Since it would be waste to not use these parts we decided to reuse all of the components